Munchkin Mis-conceptions

 These are questions we hear all the time around Munchkin cats.

-Let me be the one to assure you, all of my Munchkin cats have never had any issues in jumping, running, and climbing, in comparison to their counterparts.
-Munchkins as a breed have only been around for 30 years or so but short legged cats have been reported to exist all the way back in the early 1900s, so I can understand why people are unaware of the truth!
+Let me be the one to assure you, all of my Munchkin cats have never had any issues in jumping, running, and climbing, in comparison to their longer legged counterparts.
+Munchkins as a breed have only been around for 40 years or so but short legged cats have been reported to exist all the way back in the early 1900s.
+Some believe that Germany wiped out the original breed during WW2.

 Ask any Munchkin owner, and they’ll tell you that their Munchkins run like little ferrets, jump like they can fly, and climb like monkeys.
 Even in older years.